Davis-Klavins/osm-latvia-bot/README.md

 # osm-latvia-bot
-Collection of scripts to update and maintain OpenStreetMap data in Latvia (currently only addresses).
+Collection of scripts to update and maintain OpenStreetMap data in Latvia (currently only addresses and tags).
 See https://wiki.openstreetmap.org/wiki/Automated_edits/Latvia-bot.

 Prerequisites:
 * PostgreSQL with PostGIS,